mxaborgueta/CS3_ProjectQ3_Hombre-Borgy/README.md

 # CS3_ProjectQ3_Hombre-Borgy
 <img width="1239" height="700" alt="image" src="https://github.com/user-attachments/assets/4979ad28-a2f4-4d29-82d8-179261361087" />
 This design already implements data collection by asking for coordinates, dates, and names of the earthquakes.
 This can be seen on the upper right of the page.
+This will then show data from a seperate database that will show specifics of the said earthquake.
+The tools on the side will be used to show layers such as tectonic plates, latest earthquakes, etc. We will also implement a drawing tool to those who wish to triangulate the earthquake themselves or for a more general purpose.